Turbo-Terrier/.github/README.md

 **Email:** support@turboterrier.com

 ## What is Turbo Terrier
 Turbo Terrier is a software application designed to automatically register you Boston University students for their target course(s) as soon as a slot is detected open.
-This project is currently a work in progress.
+This project is currently a work in progress and has not yet launched to the public.

 ## Components
 This project is divided into three major components.
 As a proprietary software, **not all components of Turbo Terrier** are open source.